scotow/forgoven/README.md

 # forgoven

+### Features

-Check for items in offline coop mates' inventory/enderchest and notify on Discord/IFTTT if a shared item is present (Hypixel Skyblock).
-Can also update Discord Channel's topic with online players.
+- Check for items in offline coop mates' inventory/enderchest and notify them on Discord/IFTTT if a shared item is present (Hypixel Skyblock);
+- Set Discord Channel's topic with online players;
+- Send a message in a Discord channel with Oringo's today pets.

+### Requirements

+- Players need to allow access to their Inventory in their Skyblock settings;
+- At least one Hypixel API key (generatable using the in-game command `/api`);
+- (A Discord server);
+- (A IFTTT API key).

 ### Usage